sandyu732/aws-cli-manager/README.md

 # aws-cli-manager
-Command line tool to manager aws resources EC2
+Command line tool to manage aws resources EC2

 ## About

 This project works with AWS EC2 resources and uses boto3 to manage the resources.
-We have names this project as "bouncy"
+We have named this project as "bouncy"

 ## Configuration